Selling a house

 A conveyancing solicitor, or conveyancer, does the legal work involved in selling a property.

-The seller’s solicitor is responsible for arranging the legal contract to transfer ownership of the property over to the buyer.
+The seller’s solicitor arranges the legal contract to transfer ownership of the property to the buyer.

 Your buyer will have their own solicitor to look through and negotiate the contract.